bhartiy/learnsellacious/pages/15.order-management/01.managing-order/docs.md

 ##### **Listing Type in Order**

 You can see the listing type of products in order.
-Also you can add the listing type in email template and invoice with the help of shortcode of listimg type.
+Also you can add the listing type in email template and invoice with the help of shortcode of listing type.
 ![](Screenshot%20%289%29.png)

 ##### **To see History Details of Orders,Follow Steps:**